recoverycompanion/reco/README.md

 pip install -r requirements.txt
 ```

+## Package Management

+###Poetry Overview

+Poetry is a tool that helps us manage Python packages and dependencies seamlessly across our team.

+###Initial Setup

+First, it’s best to make sure you are not already using a virtual environment, especially when installing poetry.
+Poetry will manage your environment for you.
+If you’re using Anaconda, you can check your environments using `conda info --envs`.
+To deactivate an Anaconda environment, use `conda deactivate` To install poetry on your machine, follow [these instructions](https://python-poetry.org/docs/) (installation command is `pipx install poetry`).

+###Managing Dependencies

+Dependencies are managed in the all important pyproject.toml file, which contains the package requirements for our project.
+If we need another package as we continue working on it, we add it to the pyproject.toml as a requirement.
+To ensure you have the proper packages for our app, once poetry is installed, navigate to the reco-analysis folder of our repo.
+In this folder, run `poetry update`.
+This will have you add the packages needed for our project.
+To activate a shell with all the requirements met, run `poetry shell`.

 ## Usage

 A few snippets showing the simplest use case for your project.
 This section can include code blocks or CLI commands: